Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Whether you’re a coffee or a chocolate person you’ll find something that suits your taste in Sandra Farms in Adjuntas.

-Even post-hurricane Maria, this hacienda produces its coffee traditionally with less water and energy, and zero fossil fuels.
+Even post-hurricane Maria, this Puerto Rico farm produces its coffee traditionally with less water and energy, and zero fossil fuels.

 Thanks for reading my picks of the best coffee farms in Puerto Rico!
 If you’re looking for other things to do on the island, check out our list of the top fun activities to do in Puerto Rico.